 In 2012, Patti LaBelle appeared with Frankie Beverly & Maze on cross-country U.S. tours.

-On March 6, 2014, Patti LaBelle, along with Aretha Franklin and others, performed at the "Women of Soul: In Performance at the White House" concert, hosted by President Barack Obama at the White House.
+On March 6, 2014, Patti LaBelle, along with Aretha Franklin, performed at the "Women of Soul: In Performance at the White House" concert hosted by President Barack Obama.

 In 2014, Patti LaBelle appeared with Frankie Beverly & Maze on cross-country U.S. tours.

-In 2015, Patti LaBelle competed on the 20th season of Dancing with the Stars, partnered with Artem Chigvintsev, finishing in eighth place.
-She also made a guest appearance as herself on Fox's television series Empire.
+In 2015, Patti LaBelle competed on the 20th season of Dancing with the Stars, finishing in eighth place.
+She also made a guest appearance on Fox's television series Empire as herself.

-In late 2015, Patti LaBelle's brand of sweet potato pies gained significant attention after a vlogger's enthusiastic review on YouTube went viral.
-The pies sold rapidly at Walmart, selling out at stores across the country.
-LaBelle has appeared in Walmart commercials and an Old Spice commercial also.
+In late 2015, James Wright's (No Channel) enthusiastic YouTube review of Patti LaBelle's sweet potato pies went viral, causing them to sell out at Walmart stores across the country.
+She subsequently appeared in two Walmart commercials and an Old Spice commercial.

 In 2016, Patti LaBelle returned to the VH1 Divas stage, headlining a holiday-themed concert alongside Chaka Khan, Vanessa Williams, and Mariah Carey.